-If you use photocopied or computer-produced returns, or if for any other reason you do not need a tax packet mailed to you next year, please check the box to the right of the label area.
+If you use photocopied or computer-produced returns, or if for any other reason you do not need a tax packet mailed to you next year, please check the box to the right of the name and address area.
 By checking this box, you will help us reduce printing and mailing costs.